being a classical musician means creating something timeless and new.

-As a soloist, Beisteiner has made guest appearances at the Vienna Musikverein, the Sochi Philharmonic, the Palace of Arts Budapest and the Intern.
-Valletta Baroque Festival.
+As a soloist, Beisteiner has made guest appearances at the Vienna Musikverein, the Sochi Philharmonic, the Palace of Arts Budapest, the Intern.
+Valletta Baroque Festival and the Teatro della Concordia (Italy).
 In autumn 2022, as part of a US tour, she presented her one-woman show “Farkas in America”, a particularly varied program with music, dance and poems by Karl Farkas.
 In addition, she played guitar concerts with various orchestras such as the Budapest and Sochi Symphony Orchestras, the Malta Philharmonic Orchestra, the Graz Chamber Philharmonic and the Budapest String Chamber Orchestra under the direction of well-known conductors such as Michelle Castelletti, Béla Drahos, Achim Holub and Oleg Soldatov.

 Johanna Beisteiner’s artistic activity is not limited to the presentation of standard works, but also includes the expansion of the repertoire for classical guitar through collaboration with contemporary composers and her own works.
 In her programs, which are often designed around a specific theme, she combines instrumental, vocal, dance and literary elements in an individual way.
 On the one hand, she opens up new possibilities of artistic expression and, on the other hand, demonstrates the versatility of the classical guitar as a solo and accompanying instrument in repertoire from a wide variety of eras and styles.